gabrielchuv/SE7/Portfolio/UXDesign.md

 </p>
 <br></br>

-3. **Once the user have logged in/created an account, they get some information about how the web application works.
+3. **Once the user has logged in/created an account, they get some information about how the web application works.
 This is where they meet Jane, which is a character that follows them throughout the application.
 The calculator allows the user to enter as many food items as they need and generates a total for all food items.**

 <p align="center">
 <img src="Images/UXDesign/main-page-cal.gif">